obsidianart/gallery/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**